Hand carry delivery to the UK

 - The journey involves crossing the Channel, which means additional waiting time upon entering the Channel Tunnel.

-What about the OBC?
+What about the On Board Courier?

 As you will see, an OBC can guarantee a much speedier delivery between Prague and Birmingham.